karmaniverous/blog/_posts/2022-09-17-how-to-run-an-event-that-doesnt-suck.md

 ---
 title: "How to Run an Event That Doesn't Suck"
-excerpt: "Distilling 18 months of experience with 80+ online events down into a letter to a friend."
+excerpt: "Distilling 18 months of experience with 80+ online events involving thousands of attendees down into a letter to a friend."
 header:
   teaser: /assets/images/event.png
 categories: